CrouchJumpInc/fangagement-public/README.md

 ## Beta Testing

-To gain access to the Fangagement Crouchjump beta app, you will need to have sent us a valid email address that you want to use in the app, and an invite sent to you from us for the beta versions of the app.
+To gain access to the Fangagement Crouchjump beta app, you will need to have sent us a valid email address that you want to use in the app, and an invite sent to you from us for the beta version of the app.

 ### Downloading on IOS